How to register a death

 If the death occurred in Nottingham city, please contact Nottingham City Council to make an appointment.

 It is a legal requirement to register a death.
 Doing so will provide you with the documents needed to arrange the funeral and to deal with the deceased's estate.

-It is preferable for a relative of the deceased to register the death.
+It is primarily the responsibility of a relative of the deceased to register the death.
 If a relative is not available then the following people can register the death:

 - someone present at the death